amma-athena/dnd-soup/01-scripts/markdown-vs-jupiternotebooks.md

 [Markdown](https://www.markdownguide.org) is a markup language.
 It offers some simple formatting options to make your texts easier to read.
 It is NOT html, nor does it pretend to be.
 For anything that Markdown cannot do, you can use HTML.
 Markdown files are stored in a plaintext file with an .md or .markdown extension.
 It can always be opened and read as a plain text file.
 It can then be converted into HTML or a print-ready document through a Markdown application that can process your md file.

 ### How does Github publish a markdown file?
 In this case, it sounds as though Github supports conversion of MD to HTML on their website, but I don't know how that happens exactly.
 However, github does provide the options to show _Preview_, _Code_ and _Blame_.
 Preview shows the formatted md file, while Code shows the underlying code.
-That's great for me, because now I can find out how to do extra things in MD.
-For example:
+That's great when you see something you like in an md-file's presentation mode, because by clicing 'Code', you can learn how to do that cool thing in your own file.
+It's how I learned to make this cool code box:

 ```python